Sarfraz-droid/twig-html-editor/README.md

 - Real-time HTML editing with Monaco Editor
 - Syntax highlighting and error detection
 - Live preview with automatic rendering
+- **Auto New-Tab Links**: All links in preview automatically open in new tabs for safety

 ### 🧩 **Twig Templating**
 - Full Twig template engine support